Tryggvi Hlinason: Valencia Basket (2017–2019)

 In June 2017, Tryggvi signed with reigning Liga ACB champions, Valencia Basket.
 On 23 September 2017 he won the Spanish Supercup with Valencia.
 In December 2017 it was revealed that he finish second in voting for the Icelandic Men's Basketball Player of the Year award, after Martin Hermannsson.
 Throughout his first season with Valencia, Tryggvi would split his playing time between Valencia and their Liga EBA affiliate squad where he averaged 11.7 points and 9.8 rebounds.
 In June 2019, Valencia released Tryggvi from his contract.

 NBA

 On 16 April 2018 Tryggvi declared for the 2018 NBA draft, for which ESPN considered him a potential second-round pick.
 He was one of only 11 truly international players to declare for that year's draft early.
 He would ultimately go undrafted.
 He played for the Toronto Raptors during the 2018 NBA Summer League in Las Vegas, appearing in two games for them.

 Loan to Obradoiro CAB (2018–2019)

 Tryggvi spent the 2016–17 on a loan to Obradoiro where he averaged 3.5 points and 2.4 rebounds per game in 33 games in the Liga ACB.

-Basket Zaragoza (2019–present)
+Basket Zaragoza (2019–2023)

 On 9 July 2019 Tryggvi signed a three-year deal with Spanish club Zaragoza.
-He led the Liga ACB in 2 point field goal percent over the 2020–21 season, making 75,2% of his shots.
+He led the Liga ACB in 2 point field goal percent over the 2020–21 season, making 75,2% of his shots, and again during the 2022–23 season, when he made 78.2%.

+Bilbao Basket (2023–present)

+On 5 July 2023, Tryggvi signed with Bilbao Basket.

+On 20 December 2024, he was named the Icelandic Male Basketball Player of the Year.

+In April 2025, he won the FIBA Europe Cup with Bilbao.